 All exams, including OSCEs, will be retained by the program for a period of 1 year, and will not be returned to the student.
+The Speech-Language Pathology Program Exam Review Procedures are here https://healthsci.mcmaster.ca/srs-slp/education/current-students/advising.

-All material submitted on A2L will remain accessible to the student until the completion of the program. https://srs-mcmaster.ca/slp-year-one-requirements/
+All material submitted on A2L will remain accessible to the student until the completion of the program.